raspberrypilearning/cats/en/step_4.md

 Press the green flag and check that the cats now move along the blue platform at the bottom.
 --- /task ---

-You will notice that, if you draw a bridge across the gap so that the cats can get all the way to the right edge of the screen, they end up getting stuck walking into the wall.
+If you draw a bridge across the gap so that the cats can get all the way to the right side of the Stage, you can see that they end up getting stuck walking into the right wall.

 ![Flailing cats at the edge](images/flailing-at-edge.png)

 --- task ---
-Remove the forever loop you added, and instead add a different loop to make the cats only walk until they reach an edge.
-When a cat reaches the edge of the screen, it should disappear.
+Remove the `forever`{:class="blockcontrol"} loop, and instead add a different loop to make the cats only walk until they reach an edge.
+When a cat reaches the edge of the Stage, it should disappear.

 ![Cat sprite](images/cat-sprite.png)